PF

 Instructions

-2. 2In a large mixing bowl, add the cheese, bread crumbs, herbs, salt, garlic powder, onion powder, oregano, pepper, and red pepper flakes and stir well to combine.
-Add the turkey.
+2. 2In a large mixing bowl, combine the grated Parmesan, bread crumbs, garlic powder, onion powder, dried oregano, and red pepper flakes.
+Stir well to combine.

 Nutrition — Per Serving